63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 Where `pipeline` is the type of infrastructure you are creating (more on that later), `acme` is your Prefix, `your-webservice` is your application Project Identifier, `test` is the branch/deployment stage identifier, and profile is your configured profile.

-The script will then ask you to choose a template, add application deployment information, what repository and branch to monitor, and tags.
+The cli will then ask you to choose a template, add application deployment information, what repository and branch to monitor, and tags.

 > Note: Current pipeline templates only utilize CodeCommit repositories.
 You can download and modify an existing template to use a GitHub or other provider as a Code Source.
 Store the template in the `./local-templates/pipeline` directory.
 When you run config.py with the `pipeline` infrastructure type, it will present you with the option to use your custom, local template.